 Who is it for?

 Anyone who has desires or needs that cannot be met with their current income levels.
 Reverse mortgages are a great tool to help you stay in the home you love or to simply enhance your retirement years.

 Because there are typical costs associated with setting up a reverse mortgage, (appraisal and origination charges) it is not recommended for people who do not intend to live in their home for a reasonable amount of years to realize its benefits.

 Cash received by any mortgage is not considered income and will not be taxed.

 The Federal Housing Administration wants you to fully understand the reverse mortgage and requires that all applicants receive independent 3rd party counseling by phone or in person.
 Once the counseling is completed you will receive a certificate of completion which is then signed and delivered to your lender of choice.
 (View a list of approved counselors)

 Even though reverse mortgages do not affect public benefits such as Social Security and Medicare, the cash proceeds can impact eligibility for those who are receiving “needs based” state or local assistance.
 This is not specific to a reverse mortgage but as to any excess funds that could change the qualifications on these types of programs.
 Like any mortgage it pays to shop around.
 Compare offers from both banks and brokers alike and don’t be fooled by the common sales pitch “they’re all the same” or “we service our own loans”.
 The fact of the matter is ALL reverse mortgages carry the same safeguards, and there is only one federally insured HECM so don’t settle for less money or higher interest charges.

-The experts at All Reverse Mortgage® are here to help!
-If you have a question about reverse mortgages give us a call Toll Free (800) 565-1722 or request a quote by clicking here »
+All Reverse Mortgage® is an Award-Winning HUD Approved Direct Lender.
+If you have a question about reverse mortgages give us a call Toll Free (800) 565-1722 or request our free guide and quote by clicking here »